 Kuwait

 b.
-The global cell culture media market size was estimated at USD 4,075.0 million in 2022 and is expected to reach USD 4,541.6 million in 2023.
+The global cell culture media market size was estimated at USD 4.31 billion in 2024 and is expected to reach USD 4.75 billion in 2024.

 b.
-The global cell culture media market is expected to witness a compound annual growth rate of 12.23% from 2023 to 2030 to reach USD 10,186.6 million in 2030.
+The global cell culture media market is expected to witness a compound annual growth rate of 12.17% from 2025 to 2030 to reach USD 8.43 billion in 2030.

 b.
 The serum-free media segment held the largest share of the cell culture media market.
-This is attributed to the increasing gene and cell therapy research along with advantages offered by SFM, which in turn is likely to increase the adoption and anticipate the market growth
+This is attributed to the increasing gene and cell therapy research along with advantages offered by SFM, which in turn is likely to increase the adoption and anticipate the market growth.

 b.
 The key players competing in the cell culture media market include Danaher Corporation (CYTIVA), Sartorius Stedim Biotech, Thermo Fisher Scientific, Inc, and Merck KGaA.